E-commerce

 What is an e-commerce chatbot?

-An e-commerce chatbot is a conversational assistant integrated into your store: it answers questions, guides users to the right pages, and can suggest products.
-Recent solutions rely on natural language processing and, depending on the case, on language models to understand varied phrasing rather than a fixed list of keywords.
+An e-commerce chatbot is a conversational assistant integrated into your store: it answers questions, directs users to the right pages, and can suggest products.
+Recent solutions rely on natural language processing and, in some cases, on language models to understand varied phrasings rather than a fixed list of keywords.

-As Shopify describes customer service automation, the goal is to handle repetitive tasks faster while keeping a record of exchanges.
+As described by Shopify regarding customer service automation, the goal is to handle repetitive tasks faster while maintaining a record of exchanges.
 For the link with your overall strategy, also see why automation matters for e-commerce.

 Why use a chatbot?

-• Alignment with AI investments on the service side: customer service leaders are increasingly bearing responsibility for AI roadmaps (Gartner (2024), 2024).
+Alignment with service-side AI investments: customer service leadership teams are increasingly taking responsibility for AI roadmaps (Gartner (2024), 2024).

-• Availability expectations: CX benchmarks emphasize the pressure for fast responses and smooth journeys, including when AI is involved (Zendesk CX Trends).
+Availability expectations: CX benchmarks emphasize pressure for fast responses and seamless journeys, including when AI is involved (Zendesk CX Trends).

-• Volume and cost: a bot absorbs part of recurrent requests to free teams up for disputes, large baskets, or regulatory cases.
+Volume and cost: a bot handles part of the recurring requests to free up teams for disputes, large baskets, or regulatory cases.

-• Actionable data: search intents, recurring friction points, questions not adequately covered by your FAQ: all signals to improve catalog and content.
+Actionable data: search intents, recurring friction points, questions not well covered by your FAQ: all signals to improve the catalog and content.

-To put this in perspective: a Statista survey cited by Shopify highlights that many customers remain sensitive to service quality and to the possibility of contacting a human again.
-The chatbot must therefore complement, not trap the customer in a dead end.
+To put this in perspective: a Statista survey cited by Shopify highlights that many customers remain sensitive to service quality and to the ability to get back in touch with a human.
+The chatbot should therefore complement, not trap the customer in a dead-end corridor.

 European framework: trustworthy AI and data

-Beyond the GDPR and the CNIL's practical guides on artificial intelligence, the European AI Act provides a framework for systems placed on the European market.
+Beyond the GDPR and the CNIL's practical guides on artificial intelligence, the European AI Act sets a framework for systems placed on the European market.
 The Commission presents the objective as follows:

-“The purpose of the rules is to promote trustworthy AI in Europe.”
+“The aim of the rules is to promote trustworthy AI in Europe.”

 European Commission, AI legislation

-For an online store, the challenge is not to act as lawyers in place of yours: it is about choosing suppliers able to explain the model's role, the traceability of responses, and human oversight measures, especially if you process personal data or sensitive decisions (refunds, account access).
+For an online store, the issue is not to play lawyer instead of your legal team: it is about choosing suppliers able to explain the role of the model, the traceability of responses, and human oversight measures, especially if you handle personal data or sensitive decisions (refund, account access).
 Cross-check these points with your GDPR obligations (information, processors, transfers outside the EU) documented on the CNIL website.

-Conversations stored to improve the service constitute personal data as soon as a name, an email address, or an identifiable order number appears in them: set retention periods, internal access rights, and procedures for deletion or objection consistent with your policy.
-This rigor strengthens trust where Zendesk sees high expectations for transparency around the use of AI in the customer journey.
+Conversations stored to improve the service constitute personal data as soon as an identifiable name, email address, or order number appears in them: set retention periods, internal access, and an erasure or objection procedure consistent with your policy.
+This rigor reinforces trust where Zendesk sees high expectations for transparency around AI uses in the customer journey.

 Frequently Asked Questions (FAQ)

-Delivery times, returns, sizes, warranty policy: a large share of tickets is repetitive.
+Lead times, returns, sizes, warranty policy: a large share of tickets is repetitive.
 Gartner (2024) also notes that many organizations are behind on updating their knowledge base: without reliable articles, even the best AI produces poor answers.
-The chatbot must rely on a FAQ and maintained product sheets.
+The chatbot must rely on an FAQ and maintained product sheets.

 Order tracking